Imitation Learning with Limited Actions via Diffusion Planners and Deep Koopman Controllers: Experiments

 \item \textbf{LAPO}~\cite{schmidt2024learning}: We adopt the Decision Diffuser as above, but use LAPO to learn the inverse dynamics controller.
 Since no official implementation of LAPO is publicly available, we implemented LAPO following the paper with one key difference: the original LAPO paper uses VQ-VAE~\cite{van2017neural}, but we instead employ the more recent Finite Scalar Quantization (FSQ) method~\cite{mentzer2024finite}, which scales better to larger codebooks and is more suitable for continuous action spaces; in preliminary trials, FSQ outperformed VQ-VAE.
 All observational data is used for learning the dynamics models, while action-labeled data is used to learn the mapping from latent actions to real robot actions.

 \end{itemize} All methods, except for Diffusion Policy, follow a plan-then-control scheme.
 All plan-then-control methods use the same Decision Diffuser for a given task.
 For fair comparison, we use the same underlying model for the Diffusion Policy and Decision Diffuser, with the difference being that the Diffusion Policy predicts future actions instead of states.
 For \method, $g_\theta$ and $g_\psi$ were MLPs and $f_\theta$ was a LSTM.
-The decoder was $d_\phi$ was a linear model.
+The decoder $d_\phi$ was a linear model.

 We use the original dataset provided by D3IL and sample fixed-length trajectory sequences.
 The first two states (no actions) are used as conditioning input for the planner and controller.
-The controllers are trained to predict a sequence of actions (12 steps).
-During inference, we employ receding-horizon control: the first four predicted actions are executed in the environment, with replanning and execution until the episode is completed.
-For complete implementation details, please refer to our online code repository\footnote{To be made available after review.}.
+For future state $x_{t+k}$ in state trajectory, we find $k=8$ performs well empirically.
+For fair comparison, all controllers are trained to predict action chunks (with 12 steps).
+During inference, we employ receding-horizon control: the first 4 predicted actions are executed in the environment, with replanning and execution until the episode is completed.
+For complete details on the implementation, see our \href{https://github.com/jxbi1010/KOAP/}{\text{online code repository}}.